-Congee / jook was one of my favorite things to eat growing up.
+Congee, also known as jook in Cantonese, was one of my favorite things to eat growing up.

-My parents used to make this for breakfast for me and my sister as we got ready for school, and they'd always have a week's worth of congee for us when we got sick.
+My parents used to make this chicken congee recipe as breakfast for my sister and I as we got ready for school, and they'd always have a week's worth of congee for us whenever we got sick.

-Even though congee is commonly known as a rice porridge, it wasn't always the case.
-With thousands of years of history in China, congee was made with whatever grains were available locally: millet, cornmeal, barley, and etc.
+Even though congee is commonly known as a rice porridge, that wasn't always the case.
+Eaten over the course of thousands of years in China, congee was made with whatever grains were available locally: millet, cornmeal, barley, etc.

 Why we don't eat jook on Chinese New Year

-She said that, “the rich ate cooked rice, the poor ate jook.” and that congee is not a high class food.
+She said that, “the rich ate cooked rice, the poor ate jook” and that congee was not considered a high-class food, making it an unlucky meal for the start of the new year.

 But, my dad quickly chimed in: “This is not true - if cooked with high-class ingredients, porridge is a high-class meal.”

-Historical accounts show that congee was enjoyed across all walks of life, from emperors to everyday people.
+But historical accounts show that congee was actually enjoyed across all walks of life, from emperors to everyday people.

 It's also an ideal food for babies - my mom started feeding us congee when we turned 1, and it's certainly something that we'll enjoy feeding our newborn son very soon!